Compuware-ISPW/ispw-sync/README.md

 The ispw-sync action if triggered by GitHub workflow will pull ISPW CLI Docker container and run that container to push the change sets to ISPW.

 ![ispw-sync explained](media/ispw-sync-explained.png)

-## License Summary

-This code is made available under the MIT license.

 ## Limitation